Skiggz/jira-pal/README.md

 * If things seem to get totally borked, try running `jira logout`, `jira evict` and then re running `jira init`.
   * These are always safe bets to start over.

+##Possible Issues with installing (errors about fetching dependencies)
+* Make sure you have an SSH key setup in git :)

 ##Usage

 * `jira <command> <options`